Trimaximal Mixing Patterns Meet the First JUNO Result: Introduction

 Such simple relations between mixing angles are particular striking, as they can be exploited for stringent experimental tests and even potential exclusion of the corresponding mixing patterns and their underlying flavor symmetries, especially now that we are entering the era of subpercent precision in neutrino oscillation measurements~\cite{Capozzi:2025wyn}.
 The JUNO experiment~\cite{JUNO:2015zny} has very recently released its first measurement based on 59.1 days of data~\cite{Abusleme:2025wem}, and the uncertainties of $\theta^{}_{12}$ and $\Delta m^2_{21} $ have been remarkably reduced with respect to previous measurements.
-We summarize the latest JUNO measurement and the NuFIT~6.0 results from a global three-flavor oscillation analysis in Table~\ref{tab:osc-data}, where both central values and $1\sigma$ uncertainties are presented.
+These new measurement results have been incorporated into the latest global analysis of neutrino oscillation data~\cite{Capozzi:2025ovi,nufit:61}, where the JUNO results dominate the global fit for $\theta^{}_{12}$ and $\Delta m^2_{21}$.
+We summarize the latest JUNO measurement and the NuFIT results from a global three-flavor oscillation analysis in Table~\ref{tab:osc-data}, where the NuFIT 6.1 includes the JUNO measurement while the NuFIT 6.0 does not.
+For consistency, hereafter we exploit the NuFIT 6.0 and 6.1 results to discuss the implications of the first JUNO measurements.
 With the most precise measurement of $\theta^{}_{12}$ from the JUNO experiment, the TM mixing patterns are meeting the most serious challenge through the correlations between $\theta^{}_{12}$ and $\theta^{}_{13}$ in Eq.~\eqref{eq:TM-relations}.
-Substituting the best-fit value of $\theta^{}_{13}$, i.e., $\theta^{}_{13} = 8.56^\circ$ (or $8.59^\circ$) in the NMO (or IMO) case, into the two relations in Eq.~\eqref{eq:TM-relations}, one achieves $\theta^{\rm TM1}_{12} = 34.34^\circ$ (or $34.33^\circ$) and $\theta^{\rm TM2}_{12} = 35.72^\circ$ (or $35.73^\circ$), which already lie outside the $1\sigma$ and $3\sigma$ ranges of the JUNO measurement, respectively.
-To see this point more transparently, we plot in Fig.~\ref{fig:correlation} the two TM correlations in Eq.~\eqref{eq:TM-relations} together with the best-fit values, and $1\sigma$ and $3\sigma$ regions of $\theta^{}_{12}$ and $ \theta^{}_{13}$ given by current experimental data, where a Gaussian distribution of the uncertainties is assumed.
-We adopt the central value and uncertainty of $\theta^{}_{12}$ from both the NuFIT 6.0 global analysis and the latest JUNO measurement so as to highlight the impact of the latter.
+To clearly see this point, we plot in Fig.~\ref{fig:correlation} the two TM correlations in Eq.~\eqref{eq:TM-relations} together with the best-fit values, and $1\sigma$ and $3\sigma$ regions of $\theta^{}_{12}$ and $ \theta^{}_{13}$ directly from their two-dimensional $\chi^2$ projections given by the NuFIT 6.0 and 6.1, respectively.
 It is obvious that with the incorporation of the JUNO result, the experimental data increasingly disfavor the TM mixing patterns.
-In particular, the TM2 pattern lies substantially outside the $3\sigma$ region, and hence, it is strongly disfavored in light of the improved precision on $\theta^{}_{12}$, while the TM1 pattern lies slightly outside the $1\sigma$ region.
-However, it should be noted that these flavor mixing patterns are typically realized through certain flavor symmetries at a super-high energy scale~\cite{Grimus:2008tt,deMedeirosVarzielas:2012apl,Luhn:2013lkn,Li:2013jya,Zhao:2014yaa,Novichkov:2018yse,King:2019vhv,Ding:2020vud,Thapa:2021ehj,deMedeirosVarzielas:2021pug,Zhang:2024rwv}.
+Notably, the TM2 pattern lies substantially outside the $3\sigma$ region, and therefore, it is strongly disfavored in light of the improved precision on $\theta^{}_{12}$, whereas the TM1 pattern sits on the edge of the $1\sigma$ region.
+However, it should be noted that these flavor mixing patterns are typically realized through certain flavor symmetries at a super-high energy scale~\cite{Grimus:2008tt,deMedeirosVarzielas:2012apl,Luhn:2013lkn,Li:2013jya,Zhao:2014yaa,Girardi:2015rwa,Petcov:2018snn,Novichkov:2018yse,King:2019vhv,Ding:2020vud,Thapa:2021ehj,deMedeirosVarzielas:2021pug,Zhang:2024rwv}.
 Therefore, when confronting them with low-energy experimental data, one must properly take into account renormalization group (RG) running effects on neutrino parameters (see, e.g., the review~\cite{Ohlsson:2013xva} and references therein).
 In general, the TM correlations given in Eq.~\eqref{eq:TM-relations} are not invariants against the RG evolution, and consequently, RG corrections to $\theta^{}_{12}$ and $\theta^{}_{13}$ can break their correlations and allow $\theta^{}_{12}$ to deviate from the values predicted by the exact relations.
 This suggests that the RG evolution of neutrino parameters between energy scales may render the TM mixing patterns compatible with current experimental data, but it critically depends on the direction and magnitude of the running effects.